hoangduytran/blender-manual/manual/grease_pencil/modifiers/introduction.rst

    Grease Pencil Modifiers menu.

-There are three types of modifiers for Grease Pencil:
+There are four types of modifiers for Grease Pencil:

 Edit
    These are tools similar to the Deform ones (see below), however, they usually do not directly